IowaScaledEngineering/mrbw-wifi/README.md

 NOTE:  This step shouldn't be necessary any more.
 PIO should now be building the UF2 and master bin image in the src/build/release directory.
 It's more or less documented so I remember how it works if I have to change things.

 python3 ../../util/join_bins.py mrbwwifi-master.bin 0x1000 ../../../src-platformio/arduino/ise_mrbwwifi_esp32s2/bootloader-tinyuf2.bin 0x8000 partitions.bin 0xE000 ../../../src-platformio/arduino/ise_mrbwwifi_esp32s2/boot_app0.bin 0x10000 firmware.bin 0x2d0000 ../../../src-platformio/arduino/ise_mrbwwifi_esp32s2/tinyuf2.bin

+## Initial Flashing

+You need to install a version of esptool that supports the EPS32-S2.
+IF your python version is 3.7 or greater, just pip install esptool.
+Otherwise, you'll have to get a newer version of python, set up a venv, etc.

+Step 1: Set BL and FR switch to off (leave rest on), program XBee with ISE parameters

+Step 2: Set BL to on, reset, program ESP32-S2 with master firmware image

+esptool -c esp32s2 -p /dev/ttyACM0 erase_flash
+esptool -c esp32s2 -p /dev/ttyACM0 write_flash 0 mrbwwifi-master.bin

+Step 3: Turn BL switch off, hit reset button.
+Verify LED goes purple, then red, and screen comes up.
+The screen takes a while as it's formatting the FAT partition.